For CFOs & COOs at mid-market companies

 03 — Architecture Decisions

-The following covers the principal architectural decisions made during the build and the reasoning behind each.
-This is not a technology inventory — it is an account of the choices, the trade-offs considered, and why we arrived at the conclusions we did.
+The following covers the principal decisions made during the build and the reasoning behind each.

 Ingestion layer